hosting image

 Updating Graphics Drivers

-To enhance graphics performance and compatibility, update your graphics drivers to the most recent versions released by NVIDIA or AMD on a frequent basis.
+To enhance graphics performance and compatibility, update your graphics drivers to the most recent versions released by NVIDIA or AMD frequently.

 Monitoring System Resources